 The Intent to Lead a Study Abroad Program form (and all forms referred to in this document) can be found on the committee webpage.

-After obtaining department chair approval, submit the form to the GLC for review and recommendations.
-The form must be approved by your department chair(s) or director(s), the GLC, your dean(s), and the Vice President of Instruction and Student Services prior to proceeding.
+After consulting with department chairs, secure Deans approval, submit the form to the GLC for review and recommendations.
+The form must be approved by the GLC, your Director(s)/Dean(s), and the Vice President of Instruction and Student Services prior to proceeding.

 Vice President of Instruction and Student Services approval criteria includes the following: